grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Cloud options

-An object used to set configuration options for cloud parameters and third-party collectors, like plugins.
+An object used to set configuration options for Grafana Cloud k6.
 For more information about available parameters, refer to [Cloud options](https://grafana.com/docs/grafana-cloud/k6/author-run/cloud-scripting-extras/cloud-options/).

 | Env | CLI | Code / Config file | Default |
 | --- | --- | ------------------ | ------- |